oOperaho/Cruzeiro/README.md

 # Cruzeiro

 This is the same old bot running on the Discord Server of CSUL, but i've changed the code.
-It's way better now.
+It's better now.

 - [Discord.py](https://discordpy.readthedocs.io/en/stable/index.html)
 - [Heroku](https://devcenter.heroku.com/categories/python-support)

 ## How i did

-The bot is now running on Heroku servers, using only free features.
+I've heard that is impossible to host a application in Heroku servers using only free features (without losing perfomance).
+This is not true.
+The bot is now running there, and i didn't pay any aditional services.
 There are some new commands on Heroku CLI that can be a problem if you don't pay attention.
 I'll list some things i almost miss while read the documentations, on the first attempt to host this bot.

 ### → Create Python reference